NREL/floris/docs/source/for_developers.rst

     make html

 This will create a file at `docs/build/index.html` which can be opened in any web browser.
-Note that a few dependencies are required to build the documentation locally:
+Note that a few additional dependencies required to build the documentation locally are listed at `docs/requirements.txt`.

-- Sphinx==1.6.6
-- readthedocs-sphinx-ext==0.5.17

 Deploying to pip
 ================